sofielloyd/final_project_SPA/README.md

 ## Usage
 In order to reproduce this code, you'll need to uploade your own data into the ```input``` folder.
 We have used five dataset, that can be found [here](https://www.kaggle.com/datasets/unsdsn/world-happiness).
+For our polygon data with the countries, we have used the 'countries' dataset from [datahub](https://datahub.io/core/geo-countries#resource-countries).

 You'll also have to install the needed packages, which can be found in ```requirements.txt```.